 Neither is Jesus.

-I know that’s not what I’m suppose to say.
-I’m suppose to talk about how Jesus is there for me in my darkest times, how he brings me hope and peace, how I can survive this depression because of him.
-But today, if i was to say that I would be lying.
+I know that’s not what I’m supposed to say.
+I’m supposed to talk about how Jesus is there for me in my darkest times, how he brings me hope and peace, how I can survive this depression because of him.
+But today, if I was to say that I would be lying.

-I’m tired of the assumptions that I can fix my self, that I can find my own comfort, that I am capable of surviving days like my hard Monday.
+I’m tired of the assumptions that I can fix myself, that I can find my own comfort, that I am capable of surviving days like my hard Monday.
 Do you have any idea how much pressure that puts on the one in their suffering?
-It’s hard enough to get out of bed, to get a glass of water, to interact with my family, and you expect me to find comfort, something that is utterly devoid from my current experience?
-The only comfort I can think to find is a bottle of strong booze, a blade on my skin, or forcing my self to stay asleep hoping it might just be over.
-In these moments, I am incapable of comforting my self.
+It’s hard enough to get out of bed, to get a glass of water, to interact with my family, and you expect me to find comfort, something that is utterly devoid of my current experience?
+The only comfort I can think to find is a bottle of strong booze, a blade on my skin, or forcing myself to stay asleep hoping it might just be over.
+In these moments, I am incapable of comforting myself.